The Algarve has a number of different campsites to choose from: from family-friendly holiday parks to small, quiet, family-run campsites.

 - Stay in a bungalow – An even more luxurious compromise, this is half-way between camping and staying in a house!

-- Stay in a motorhome – Thousands of people visit the Algarve in motorhomes ever year, and many even spend many months living here.
-Some stay in campsites, but many stay in carparks and other secluded spots along the side of the road.
+- Stay in a motorhome or campervan – Thousands of people visit the Algarve in motorhomes ever year, and many even spend many months living here.
+Some stay in campsites, but many wildcamp in carparks and other secluded spots along the side of the road.
 (See our list of companies offering campervan hire in Portugal).

 - Go glamping – Stay in a safari tent, yurt, or treehouse that someone else has put up for you and enjoy all of the luxurious of a boutique hotel while getting to enjoy the great outdoors.